purplegreen0325/kinkdirectory/README.md

 - 👤 **Role customization** - Choose your role perspective and customize your list with detailed preferences for each item
 - 🎨 **User-friendly interface** - Simple, clean design with intuitive controls
 - 🌐 **Multi-language support** - Available in multiple languages to serve a global audience
+- 📝 **Quiz mode** - Quickly rate all kinks by going through them one by one in a guided interface

 ## 🌍 Supported Languages